 About halfway through the production, my wife asked me if I’d mind if she left.
 Her words at the time were: “This is awful.
 I can’t sit through it.”

 The dancers were good dancers, hunky dudes with pecs.
 They do a lot of ripping off of their t-shirts and throwing them into the audience.

 As a guy in that crowd, I was a bit uncomfortable.
 For women who like looking at hunky men, it may be fine, though my wife just thought it was a bad show.
 There’s quite a bit of full nudity in the show, though the dancers are always careful to hold their hands or some prop in front of their dicks when they turn around to face the audience.
 No full frontal shots.

 The theater is comfortable.
 All seating is in padded chairs at small tables for four.
 In keeping with the show’s theme, even the cocktail server was a muscle-bound dude.
 A margarita was $14.

 In some way, I feel I should go see this show again on a night when nobody’s filming.
 Maybe it’s a better show on normal nights.
-Then I remember trying to avoid getting assed in the head, and I think there’s no way I will ever go back to that show.
+Then I remember sitting there hunched forward to avoid getting assed in the head, and I think there’s no way I will ever go back to that show.